James Walker (RCAF officer): Later war service

 In June, Walker relinquished command of the squadron and was repatriated back to the United Kingdom.
 The following month he was promoted to wing commander and awarded his third DFC.
 Walker was the first Canadian receive three DFCs.
 He was posted to RCAF Overseas Headquarters in London but his stay there was brief as he was assigned to command of No. 127 Airfield.
 In September Walker was returned to Canada for a period of leave.

 Walker returned to the United Kingdom in late November and was sent to the RAF Staff College on a three-month course, which was completed in February 1944.
-The next month, three RCAF Spitfire squadrons were gathered together to form No. 144 Wing RCAF; Walker was appointed its commander.
+The next month, three RCAF Spitfire squadrons were gathered together to form No. 144 Wing; Walker was appointed its commander.
 It flew its first operation on 28 March, to the Seine valley, where it destroyed several German aircraft at Dreux aerodrome.
 Walker died of injuries received on 25 April 1944 in a flying accident; he was flying an Auster light aircraft as it was approaching the airfield at Westhampnett.
 It struck a tree and crashed.
 Both he and his passenger, Sergeant Reginald Tearle, neither appearing to have secured their seatbelts, were critically injured.
 Walker died that evening, and Tearle two days later.

 Buried at Brookwood Military Cemetery, Walker is credited with having destroyed ten aircraft, one shared with another pilot, and the probable destruction of four others.
 He also damaged fifteen aircraft, three shared with other pilots.